Golf Club Lane,

 Elie is located on the south coast of Fife, on the A917, between Anstruther and Leven.
 In the center of Elie, where the A917 turns sharply, head west on Bank St. After o.4 mls yards turn right into Golf Club Lane.
 After 100 yds Visitor Parking is on your left.

-The real character of the course is found in its middle section, from the par-4 6th to the par-4 16th.
-This stretch of holes takes you out to the Firth's rocky shoreline, embracing some of the layout's most exciting holes.
-The short, blind par-4 10th, stunning par-3 11th and beach-hugging par-4 12th are Turnberry-esque in their seaside beauty.
-This sublime trio of holes, offer views across the Firth to the pudding-bowl shaped hill that sits behind North Berwick, out to the gannet colony of Bass Rock, and closer to home, a line of rugged cliffs that form a dramatic headland to the west.
+Pick of the holes: the short, blind par-4 10th, stunning par-3 11th, beach-hugging par-4 12th and signature par-4 13th are a fabulous seaside foursome.
+This sublime quartet of holes, offer views across the Firth to North Berwick's pudding-bowl hill (The Law), out to the gannet colony of Bass Rock, and closer to home, a line of rugged cliffs that form a dramatic headland to the west.

 Visitors welcome on weekdays and weekends.